ipatop/Genomics_withR/docs/04-chipSeq.md

 This is basically DNA analysis, so we will have to figure out the regular DNA motifs and see if there is any specific enrichment.

-For this we will use:
+For this we will use the following libraries:

 ```r